-- Asking for an answer to a question or the solution to a problem that you couldn't complete on your own; - Having someone else do your work for you; - Copying someone else's homework; - Dividing up the work between you and another person on an assignment that was intended to be completed by each student individually; - Finding out what is on a test or quiz from someone who has already taken it; - Looking at someone else's test or quiz while you are taking it; - Communicating your answers on a test or quiz to someone else while you are taking it; - Using unauthorized notes during a test or quiz; - Not participating in your share of a cooperative learning project while giving the teacher the impression that you did; - Fabricating or altering laboratory data; - Passing off another person's written work or ideas as your own or being in unauthorized possession of another person's work; - Copying or closely paraphrasing sentences, phrases, or passages from a book, article, or website without giving proper credit to the source; - Consulting a secondary source when the teacher does not want you to; - Using a secondary source without acknowledging that you have used the source; - Piecing together a paper that is primarily from other sources; - Acquiring without authorization an exam; - Purchasing a completed paper on line and submitting it as if it were your own. - Facilitating or enabling the cheating of others
+- Asking for an answer to a question or the solution to a problem that you couldn't complete on your own; - Having someone else do your work for you; - Copying someone else's homework; - Dividing up the work between you and another person on an assignment that was intended to be completed by each student individually; - Finding out what is on a test or quiz from someone who has already taken it; - Looking at someone else's test or quiz while you are taking it; - Communicating your answers on a test or quiz to someone else while you are taking it; - Using unauthorized notes during a test or quiz; - Not participating in your share of a cooperative learning project while giving the teacher the impression that you did; - Fabricating or altering laboratory data; - Passing off another person's written work or ideas as your own or being in unauthorized possession of another person's work; - Copying or closely paraphrasing sentences, phrases, or passages from a book, article, or website without giving proper credit to the source; - Unauthorized use of Artificial Intelligence software such as ChatGPT, Google Translate, and others to write all or part of an essay or assignment will constitute plagiarism. - Consulting a secondary source when the teacher does not want you to; - Using a secondary source without acknowledging that you have used the source; - Piecing together a paper that is primarily from other sources; - Acquiring without authorization an exam; - Purchasing a completed paper on line and submitting it as if it were your own. - Facilitating or enabling the cheating of others